 1 – Personal Injury Protection coverage or PIP

-The most common way people get their medical bills paid after acar crash is through personal injury protection, which is referred to as “PIP” here in Florida.
+The most common way people get their medical bills paid after a Lakeland car accident is through personal injury protection, which is referred to as “PIP” here in Florida.
 This is a system that was devised in the late ‘70s that allows for up to $10,000 of your medical bills to be paid after a car accident, no matter whose fault the car crash was.
 So, it could be your fault if you are operating a motor vehicle and crash into a tree, but you’re still entitled to get up to $10,000 of medical treatment through your personal injury protection coverage.
 What really confuses people here in Florida is that you could be sitting at a red light and get rear-ended by a knucklehead staring at their cell phone, and you still have to use your auto insurance to pay for your personal injury protection coverage.
 It doesn’t make a lot of sense that somebody else caused the accident, but you have to use your auto insurance to pay for your bills, but that’s why they call it a no-fault coverage.
 The personal injury protection coverage will apply to you no matter whose fault the accident is.

 For a free legal consultation, call 863-250-5050

 2 – Medical Payments coverage or MedPay